Youssef-obr/3d-reconstruction-photogrammetry/README.md

 Absolute orientation was used to validate the geometric part of the reconstruction pipeline.
 In this case, known 3D calibration points are used to estimate camera projection matrices.

+The projection model is:

+[
+x \sim P X
+]

+where (X) is a 3D point, (x) its image projection, and (P) the camera projection matrix.

+The matrix (P) is estimated using DLT from known 3D calibration points and their 2D image positions.
 This part helped verify the main geometric steps:

 * Projection
 * Camera calibration